ogradyc01/GoldenCheetah/UG_Glossary.md

 `TriScore` : a combined stress score computed according to sport: BikeScore for cycling, GOVSS for running and SwimScore for swimming.

- `SmO2` : the abbreviation for Muscle Oxygen Saturation, measured by the MOxy Muscle Oxygen Monitor.
+ `SmO2` : the abbreviation for Muscle Oxygen Saturation, that is, the percentage of hemoglobin that is carrying oxygen within the muscle tissue.
+Essentially you’re looking at how your body, specifically your muscles, responds to exertion over time.
+It's measured by some devices like MOxy Muscle Oxygen Monitor and BX